esantiano/Habit-Tracker-Backend/README.md

 Within your IDE open the Habit-Tracker-Backend folder

 ## Creating the virtual environment
-This project requires the latest version of python to run locally.

 Create a virtual environment
 ```
 python -m venv venv